Jonatas-01/Budget-Monitoring/README.md

 > As a user I want to be able to set my expenses details, as value and name.
 > As a user I want to have a clar table with my expenses details.
 > As a user I want to be able to see my balance after send expenses.
 > As a user I want to be able to delete an expense in case I sent the wrong details.
-> As a user I want to be able to see my budget after reload the page.

 ### Business Owner
 >As the site owner I want to provide a clear website design to users.